FAQ about on campus digital exams

-In some cases the virus scanner from Kaspersky or Norton will block the security software, Schoolyear.
-If the laptop check shows that this is the case on your laptop, please try these instructions in the Schoolyear help.
+In some cases the virus scanner from Kaspersky or Norton will block Schoolyear.
+If the laptop check shows that this is the case on your laptop you can follow these instructions to temporarily disable the virusscanner.

 In addition please file a report with Kaspersky where you ask to enable Schoolyear: Kaspersky application blocks my website or application.
 What should I do?

 If your virusscanner is not listed here, you can find more information on the website of your virusscanner.